-How do you know if a propeller is out of balance?
+How do you know if a boat propeller is out of balance?

 As a boater, you may notice you’re having vibration.
 Here at Tacoma Propeller, we’ll check.
 Even if you don’t feel or hear vibration while boating, your boat propeller could still be out of balance.
 Balancing is a part of every boat propeller repair we perform.

 What does boat propeller balance mean?

 A balanced propeller will have its weight evenly distributed around its blades, so none are heavier than the other which makes for smooth propulsion.
 There are four basic types of balance: Static, Kinetic, dynamic and whip.
 Marine propellers are balanced using Static or Dynamic methods.
 Tacoma Propeller uses the static balance method.
 Typically, propellers that are dynamically balanced still need to be followed with a static balance.

 - Dynamic balancing has its place specifically with vessels operating at higher accuracy using Class S propellers.
 Using this method, if weights were placed 180 degrees opposite the other on a propeller, a twist would be caused by the weights on the two separate planes.
 If in balance, no single point would roll to the bottom.
 By rotating the propeller at an appreciable speed each weight would cause its own centrifugal force on separate planes, causing an end-to-end rocking motion.

 Why does my boat propeller need to be balanced?

 As we mentioned previously if you’ve noticed vibration your boat prop is probably out of balance.
-Running a well-conditioned propeller will help you have a smooth comfortable boating experience.
+Running a well-conditioned boat propeller will help you have a smooth comfortable boating experience.
 An out-of-balance propeller with noisy and uncomfortable vibration can lead to excessive bearing wear, which can also lead to shaft damage.